 - Safe Travels for Visitors to the USA by Trawick International

-Credit card companies and insurance providers struggled with the sudden spike in customer care traffic as travelers scrambled to get their refunds – most often unsuccessfully.
+Credit card companies and travel insurance providers struggled with the sudden spike in customer care traffic as travelers scrambled to get their refunds and reimbursements – most often unsuccessfully.

 Many insured also discovered the hard way that most travel insurance did not have a Covid19 coverage or any pandemic-specific coverage at the early onset of the pandemic.

 The uncertainty around the Covid-19 pandemic and international travel have changed the way we think about travel and travel insurance.

 Most of us have moved from finding the cheapest flight tickets to finding a flexible refundable ticket and from uninsured travelers to ones with travel medical insurance coverage.